What is a Sipp?

 DIY Sipps are offered by investment platforms and are more suitable for people with smaller pension savings to invest.
 They are normally ‘execution-only’, which means you take no advice from the firm.
 This makes the charges lower.
 Typically you'll pay up to £10-£15 for online trades.

 Fees: You can pay a fixed admin charge or a % platform fee, of a combination of both.
 There are also usually dealing costs for buying and selling shares.
 See our full analysis of fees and charges below.

-Providers: Hargreaves Lansdown, Vanguard, AJ Bell Youinvest, Charles Stanley Direct, Interactive Investor.
+Providers: Hargreaves Lansdown, Fidelity, Vanguard, AJ Bell Youinvest, Charles Stanley Direct, Interactive Investor.

 What can Sipps invest in?

 Bringing your pension savings together in a Sipp offers more opportunity to diversify and to keep track of where your money is invested.